 This doesn’t give some of the bigger producers much time to flower, so some species such as dahlias, Asiatic lilies, and gladiolus should be started indoors six weeks before planting outside.
 Even in cold zones, you can plant some of the glorious warm season bloomers with a little preplanning.
 Some bulbs to try might be:

 - Summer hyacinth

 - Hardy cyclamen

 - Summer Cheer daffodil

 A note about hardy bulbs that bloom in summer.
 Many of these should still be lifted and stored over winter, as they may be affected by boggy, frozen soil and extended freezes.
-Simply store them in a cool, dry location and replant when soil is workable in early spring.
+Simply store them in a cool, dry location and replant them when the soil is workable in early spring.

 Cold Season Bulb Tips

-Planting depth and soil preparation are some of the important steps to take to ensure blooming of bulbs in cold regions.
+Planting depth and soil preparation are some of the important steps to take to ensure the blooming of bulbs in cold regions.
 Zone 4 experiences a wide variety of winter weather and summers may be hot and short.